 |Wild hive polenta with spicy tomato sauce and fried egg|

-Finally, for a more low-key and cozy dining experience, check out Friends Sushi, which has extensive vegetable maki list.
-The sweet potato tempura and shitake rolls were outstanding!
+Finally, for a more low-key and cozy dining experience, check out Friends Sushi, which has a ton of vegetarian dishes, including an extensive vegetable maki list.
+The sweet potato tempura and shitake rolls were outstanding, and I love this crispy tofu salad!